Coaleb2/payload_dumper/README.md

 - Download payload_dumper.py and update_metadata_pb2.py
 - Extract your OTA zip and place payload.bin in the same folder as these files.
 - Open PowerShell, Command Prompt, or Terminal depending on your OS.
-- Enter the following command: python -m pip install protobuf
+- Enter the following commands: pip install protobuf==3.19.3 python3 -m pip install -r requirements.txt
+- python payload_dumper.py payload.bin to extract the payloads

 ### Full OTA